 Getting Started with TutorThings

-TutorThings is a voice-first tutor that helps learners grow by talking through ideas - not by handing over answers.
+TutorThings is a voice tutor designed to keep the learner off the keyboard.
+It helps learners grow by talking through ideas, not by handing over answers.
 The more a learner explains their thinking out loud, the more the tutor can pinpoint exactly where to guide them next.

 What to expect